varrockbank/equityzukan/README.md

 3. Cryptocurrencies and other assets
 4. European and Asia tickers
 5. Historical timespan and trailing number of years of data
+6. Currency Conversions
+7. Technical Indicators

 We should be sufficiently busy striving for trailing-10-years of day-level data for Nasdaq and NYSE.
 Various complexities will crop up including handling stock-splits, delistings, new listings

 Out of scope:
 1. tick-by-tick market data
-2. Web UI, except for debugging purposes
+2. Web UI.
+Use tool of choice to validate Parquet files.

 # Docker (Recommended)

-## Prerequisites
-- Docker
-- Docker Compose

-## Quick Start

 ```bash
 docker compose up -d
 ```

-This starts:
+Starts
 - PostgreSQL (Airflow metadata database)
-- Airflow Webserver (port 8080)
+- Airflow UI at http://localhost:8080 (login: admin/admin)
 - Airflow Scheduler

-Access the UI at http://localhost:8080 (login: admin/admin)

 Note: New or modified DAGs may take ~30 seconds to appear in the UI as the scheduler periodically scans the `dags/` folder.

-## Stop Services
+Stop:

 ```bash
 docker compose down